sendwithus/confidence/HOW_IT_WORKS.md

 **Confidence.js** provides two methods for calculating the statistical significance of an A/B Test:
 - The Z-Test Method
-- Chi Square Test and Marasciilo's Procedure
+- Chi Square Test and Marascuilo's Procedure

 Both methods have advantages depending on your particular use case.
 This document describes the algorithms in details, and highlights the advantages of each.